 Dogs are probably the most popular choice for emotional support animals, with good reason.
 Dogs are incredibly versatile pets, and with all the different breeds and temperaments to choose from, it’s easy to find one that suits you.
 Dogs are active, playful and friendly.
 They can also provide a great sense of protection for those with mental illnesses that make them feel unsafe in unfamiliar environments.

-Dogs can also be trained the most effective compared to other pets.
+Dogs can also be trained as the most effective compared to other pets.

 Those that are considering a dog as an ESA (or as an emotional therapy dog) should be aware that most breeds need at least some space, and a considerable amount of exercise to keep them happy and healthy.
 Dogs are able to travel with their owners as emotional support animals and are allowed to live with their owner in any type of accommodation.